Rhedir gan Marketing: Bangor International College

 Strategaeth addysgu a dysgu

-50 hours in seminar style classes – 5 hours per week through a 10-week term
+50 hours of seminar style classes – 5 hours a week through a 10-week term

 - Llythrennedd - Medrusrwydd mewn darllen ac ysgrifennu drwy amrywiaeth o gyfryngau